The Tilting Theory of Contraction Algebras: Faithfulness

 \begin{proof} Part $(3)$ is clearly a consequence of the first two parts.
 We prove parts $(1)$ and $(2)$ together using induction on $k$.

 \textbf{Base case: $\mathbf{k=1}$.} There are two cases to consider, namely if $\upalpha$ ends (up to relations) with $s_i$ or not.
-From now on, for ease of reading, we will omit the statement `up to relations'. \begin{enumerate}[leftmargin=0cm,itemindent=.6cm,labelwidth=\itemindent,labelsep=0cm,align=left] \item If $\upalpha$ does not end with $s_i$, then by Corollary \ref{tracksimple},
+From now on, for ease of reading, we will omit the statement `up to relations'. \begin{enumerate}[label=(\alph*),leftmargin=0cm,itemindent=.6cm,labelwidth=\itemindent,labelsep=0cm,align=left] \item If $\upalpha$ does not end with $s_i$, then as $k=1$, $\upalpha$ is an atom and so by Corollary \ref{tracksimple},

 for some $\Lambda_{\con}$-module $X$.
 Then,